 - 1. Review new development proposals and carefully examine their impact on the community's services. - 2.
-Ensure that new development bears a fair share of capital improvement costs necessitated by the development. - 3.
-Encourage well testing as a means of protecting drinking water supplies for private, individual well users. - 4.
-Guide new growth to areas that are most efficiently served with utilities.
+Discourage utility extensions into areas environmentally unsuitable for urban development due to soils, flooding, topography, etc. - 3.
+Ensure that new development bears a fair share of capital improvement costs necessitated by the development. - 4.
+Evaluate public utility alternatives and services to reduce the capital facility and operating costs. - 5.
+Develop a process that informs, notifies, and allows for public participation in all capital facility planning projects and proposals. - 6.
+Encourage well testing as a means of protecting drinking water supplies for private, individual well users.